Skip to main content

 • Clinics, regulated verticals, financial services: threshold='medium' + action='handoff'.
 A medium-confidence hallucination should never reach the customer.
 Cost: more handoffs; benefit: no AI-generated misinformation in a regulated context.

 • High-volume retail, hospitality: threshold='high' + action='warn'.
-The default; high flags get escalated via Sentry, but mid / low flags ride through.
+The default; high flags get escalated via an internal alert, but mid / low flags ride through.
 Cost: occasional surface of imperfect replies; benefit: no extra handoff load.

 Forbidden-phrase guardrail